ap080221063/Kitchen-Cabinet-Assistant/README.md

 ## Installation

-* Front-end is implemented with Angular CLI and other node modules, [here]();
+* Front-end is implemented with Angular CLI and other node modules, installation info [here](https://github.com/ap080221063/Kitchen-Cabinet-Assistant/blob/master/KCAssistant/README.md);
-* Back end is a REST API.
-It is implemented with Node.js, and being served acting as a webserver, [here](https://github.com/ap080221063/Kitchen-Cabinet-Assistant/blob/master/Server/README.md);
+* Back end is a REST API implemented with Node.js, and acting as a webserver, installation info [here](https://github.com/ap080221063/Kitchen-Cabinet-Assistant/blob/master/Server/README.md);
   * There is no database in this project.
 Data persistance is done on .json files;
 * ###### Raspberry Pi installation walkthrough
-  * A walkthrough on how to configure a raspberry pi as a webserver to deliver this project at home can be found [here]();
+  * A walkthrough on how to configure a raspberry pi as a webserver to deliver this project at home can be found [here TODO]();

 ## Future developments and Would-Like-To-Have features